Studying phonology in sign language

-Each ASL sign (ASL word) consists of all these parameters: handshape, movement, location, palm orientation, and non-manual signals/markers.
+Each ASL sign (or word) consists of all these parameters: handshape, movement, location, palm orientation, and non-manual signal/marker.

 Each paramater has a number of primes.
 For example, the handshape paramater has over 40 different handshapes (handshape primes).

-When one of these paramaters (or primes) changes, a signed word results in a different meaning or sometimes meaningless (or "mispronunciation").
+When one of these paramaters (or primes) changes, a signed word results in a different meaning or sometimes meaningless (or "misspelling", metaphorically).

-Many ASL words have more than one of these parameters in a single production.
+Many ASL signs have more than one prime of a parameter in a single production.
 For example, the ASL word mother+father ("parents") has one handshape, one movement, one palm orientation, and two locations.

 Handshape parameter is one of the five parameters.
 It is the shape of a hand.